zorrowang/LeetCode/docs/Languages/Java/data-structure/Tree.md

 - The maximum number of nodes at level _i-th_ of a binary tree is _2^(l-1)_.

-- Maximum number of nodes in a binary tree of height _h_ is _2^h – 1_.
+- The maximum number of nodes in a binary tree of height _h_ is _2^h – 1_.

-- In a Binary Tree with _N_ nodes, minimum possible height or minimum number of levels is _Log2(N+1)_.
+- In a Binary Tree with _N_ nodes, the minimum possible height or minimum number of levels is _Log2(N+1)_.

 - A Binary Tree with L leaves has at least _Log2L+1_ levels.

-- n Binary tree where every node has 0 or 2 children (full binary tree), number of leaf nodes is always one more than nodes with two children.
+- n Binary tree where every node has 0 or 2 children (full binary tree), the number of leaf nodes is always one more than nodes with two children.

 ### Types of Binary Tree

 - Full Binary Tree: A Binary Tree is full if every node has 0 or 2 children.
 We can also say a full binary tree is a binary tree in which all nodes except leaves have two children.

-- Complete Binary Tree: A Binary Tree is complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible.
+- Complete Binary Tree: A Binary Tree is a complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible.

-- Perfect Binary Tree: A Binary tree is Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.
+- Perfect Binary Tree: A Binary tree is a Perfect Binary Tree in which all internal nodes have two children and all leaves are at the same level.
 A Perfect Binary Tree of height h (where height is the number of nodes on the path from the root to leaf) has _2^h – 1_ node.

 - Balanced Binary Tree: A binary tree is balanced if the height of the tree is _O(Log n)_ where n is the number of nodes.

 - A degenerate (or pathological) tree: A Tree where every internal node has one child.
-Such trees are performance-wise same as linked list.
+Such trees are the performance-wise same as the linked list.

 ### Traversal